Surface topological quantum criticality: Conformal manifolds and Discrete Strong Coupling Fixed Points: 3D Topological insulators: Distinct surface states and deformation between them

 So, the topological classification does not uniquely identify the exact number of surface Dirac fermions except that it could be even or odd.
 For instance, for a strong TI defined in terms of the four $Z_2$ invariants $(v_0;v_1, v_2, v_3)$ with $v_0 = 1$, the surface can host a single or three Dirac cones.

-Consider the general case of a TI surface with $\mathcal{N}$ Dirac cones where $\mathcal{N} \leq 4$.
-We ask how robust and stable the number $\mathcal{N}$ of the surface Dirac fermions are, and what is its relation to the symmetry group of the bulk?
-We shall answer this question in this section.

 First, using a simple bulk lattice model, we show explicitly that a strong TI can host single or three Dirac cones for the same bulk topological invariant (section.\ref{sec:TIdfm}A).
-Then, we shall show that the two phases can be connected smoothly by a unitary transformation.
-However, this transformation comes at the cost of breaking translation and inversion symmetry and introducing long-range hopping (see Fig.\ref{dfrmtn_TI}) (section.\ref{sec:TIdfm}A).
-Consequently, we argue that introducing crystal symmetry constraints can stabilize the number of surface fermions $\mathcal{N}$ on the TI surface.
+Then, we shall look for unitary operations that could connect these distinct surface states.
+We find two non-local unitary operators that are equivalent to infinite-depth ones.
+The first one (Eqn.\ref{U1_ltce}) does change the bulk invariant, as anticipated, therefore connecting two topologically different TIs, which is not surprising given the general paradigm about topological bulks.
+The second one (Eqn.\ref{U_efl_tce}), however, does not change the bulk, though of infinite depth, but changes the surface Dirac cones.

+The main purpose of this part of the discussion is to understand how stable the surface Dirac cones are, given that for a given bulk, there are two different surfaces.
+Our analysis shows that although they are associated with the same bulk, for a given topological bulk, there appears to be no other way to deform one surface into the other surface unless it is unitary with infinite depth.
+Here, we have constructed the second type of infinite depth unitary that changes the surface of Dirac cones without changing the bulk.

+Specifically, we find that our unitary accomplishing this necessarily partially breaks protecting symmetries and induces long-range hopping.
+This strongly implies that when restricted to local unitary when all protecting symmetries are enforced, the surface states remain distinct and topologically stable, reinforcing our focus on the criticality of a fixed number $\mathcal{N}$ of Dirac fermions.
+This is further illustrated in Fig.\ref{dfrmtn_TI}.